 Mobile Food Vendor Freedom Municipal Ordinance

-Starting a food truck has helped many entrepreneurs realize the American dream.
+Starting a food truck has helped many entrepreneurs realize the American Dream.
 These mobile kitchens create jobs and provide an economic boost to the communities they serve.
-Unfortunately, many counties and cities make it near…
+Unfortunately, many counties and cities make it nearly impossible for food trucks to operate.
+Some…

 Occupational Licensing